shridharssg/Angular/RxJsPromisesObserverInterceptor.md

   **[⬆ Back to Top](#table-of-contents)**

-Q. ### What is the shorthand notation for subscribe method?
+14. ### What is the shorthand notation for subscribe method?
     The `subscribe()` method can accept callback function definitions in line, for `next`, `error`, and `complete` handlers.
 It is known as shorthand notation or Subscribe method with positional arguments.

     For example, you can define subscribe method as below,